quited/carton/README.md

 ## Compiler And Cpp Standard

-* For now the newest version of arm-none-eabi toolset is 8 and gcc-avr is 9 so we decided to target c++14.
+* For now the newest version of arm-none-eabi toolset is 8 and ~gcc-avr is 9 so we decided to target c++14.~

+* The freaking thing is that Arduino Ide is still using the aged gcc-ave 4.9 so we can only target c++11.
+Screw you arduino.

 ## Code Style